javascript-falsy-y-truthy

 • falsy values evaluate as false values

-This automatic conversion occurs when the value is used in a context that expects a boolean (for example, when used as a condition in an if statement, or compared with an operator).
+This automatic conversion happens when the value is used in a context that expects a boolean (for example, when used as a condition in a conditional statement, or compared with an operator).

-truthy and falsy are two concepts that are widely used in JavaScript.
+truthy and falsy are two concepts used very frequently in JavaScript.
 But don’t worry, they are very easy to understand.

-If these little words seem a bit absurd to you, don’t worry… you are not alone 😄
+If the words seem a bit absurd to you, don’t worry… you’re not the only one 😄

 Falsy Values

-falsy values are those that, when evaluated in a boolean context, are considered false.
+falsy values are those that, when evaluated in a boolean context, are considered as false.

 There are only six values in JavaScript that are considered falsy: